Unoqwy/trakt/README.md

 Usage: trakt [OPTIONS]

 Options:
-  -c, --config <FILE>  Configuration file
+  -c, --config <FILE>  Configuration file [default: config.toml] -v, --verbose...
-  -v, --verbose...
 Verbose level
-      --ignore-stdin   Disable reading from standard input for commands --no-color       Disables colors from output
+      --ignore-stdin   Disable reading from standard input for commands --no-color       Disable colors from output
-      --raise-ulimit   Raises the maximum number of open files allowed to avoid issues -h, --help           Print help (see more with '--help') -V, --version        Print version
+      --raise-ulimit   Raise the maximum number of open files allowed to avoid issues --recovery-snapshot-file <FILE>  Snapshot file for restart recovery [default: .trakt_recover] -h, --help           Print help (see more with '--help') -V, --version        Print version
 ```

-To create the config file, it's recommend to copy [config.example.toml](./config.example.toml) from this repository.
+To create the config file, it's recommended to copy [config.example.toml](./config.example.toml) from this repository.
 You can then edit it to fit your needs.

 ### Reloading